El-Merovingio/dnotes/README.md

-# Solana dApp Scaffold Next
+# Backend
+The corresponding backend is in the following repo: https://github.com/NonFungibleHacker/solana-dnotes

+## Notes dApp
 This Project was developed for the Ackee School of Solana (https://ackeeblockchain.com/school-of-solana), and it was created based on the Solana Scaffold (https://github.com/solana-labs/dapp-scaffold)

 # About